-Run-off Road protection focuses on accidental road departure.
 Using input from the car's advanced sensor system, the technology is able to detect a run off road scenario.

-When an unavoidable run off road situation arises the front safety belts are electrically tightened (option in the new XC40) as much as possible to keep the occupants in position.
+When an unavoidable run off road situation arises the front safety belts are electrically tightened as much as possible to keep the occupants in position.
+This feature is standard in 90 Series cars and optional in the XC60.

-To help reduce spine injuries Volvo has designed the seat structure to deform mechanically to cushion the vertical forces that can arise when the car encounters a hard landing in the terrain.
+To help to reduce spine injuries, Volvo has designed an energy-absorbing functionality between the seat and seat frame which deforms mechanically to cushion the vertical forces that can arise when the car encounters a hard landing in the terrain.